axgkl/pyhk3/README.md

 We provide the functions necessary to

 - create the private network
-- bastion node itself, with ssh key
+- bastion node itself, incl. ssh key and make it know to hetzner.
-- tools (hetzner-k3s, kubectl, helm) and [optional load balancer service](./docs/l4lb.md) on it
+- tools (hetzner-k3s, kubectl, helm) and [load balancer service](./docs/l4lb.md) on it
 - cloud init config for hetzner-k3s, so that the priv ip nodes can reach the internet

 Then hetzner-k3s can be run from there, to create the cluster.